vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

 like the Subodh Patrika and Agarkar's Sudharak fell foul of Mr. Tilak is the more remarkable when we remember how they must have realised their double game.
-Why should they all have clung up to Mrs. Ramabai, so un- reasonably, so fanatically ?
-Could they not have started an institution of their own, under some trust- worthy management ?
-Did they think that female education, even attended with grave risks of conver- sion to Christianity was so necessary ?
+Why should they all have clung up to Mrs. Ramabai, so un###reasonably, so fanatically ?
+Could they not have started an institution of their own, under some trust###worthy management ?
+Did they think that female education, even attended with grave risks of conver###sion to Christianity was so necessary ?
 Apparently they did not, for on Aug.
-13th, 1893, they publicly dis- owned all connection with the institution because it was ^'conducted as an avowedly proselytizing institution"*.
+13th, 1893, they publicly dis###owned all connection with the institution because it was ^'conducted as an avowedly proselytizing institution"*.
 They admitted that " during the past year or so, Pandita Ramabai departed from the lines of strict neutrality "; In trying, therefore to screen Pandita Ramabai from the

-* The Sharada Sudan is now avowedly a Missionary institu- tion, located at Kedgaon near Poona.
+* The Sharada Sudan is now avowedly a Missionary institu###tion, located at Kedgaon near Poona.